-The Company has recorded expenses in the amount of \$1.6 million which is part of the total payment obligation indicated above, as research and development expenses related to the Harvard License Agreement and to the Collaboration Agreement for the fiscal year ended December 31, 2019.
+The Company has recorded expenses in the amount of \$0.8 million, \$1.6 million, and \$0.9 million for the years ended December 31, 2020, 2019, and 2018, respectively, which are part of the total payment obligation indicated above, as research and development expenses related to the Harvard License Agreement and to the Collaboration Agreement.
 No withholding tax was deducted from the Company's payments to Harvard in respect of the Collaboration Agreement and License Agreement since this is not taxable income in Israel in accordance with Section 170 of the Israel Income Tax Ordinance 1961-5721.